-C. The Commission Should State that the ISO's Directors, Officers, Employees and Consultants Will Be Held Harmless With Respect to the Settlement and Accounting Activities that the ISO Will Have to Perform in Order to Implement the Settlement Agreement.
+B. The Commission Should State that the ISO's Directors, Officers, Employees and Consultants Will Be Held Harmless With Respect to the Settlement and Accounting Activities that the ISO Will Have to Perform in Order to Implement the Settlement Agreement.

-As with previous settlements filed and approved in these proceedings, the circumstances of this Settlement Agreement make it necessary to hold harmless the market operators (i.e., the ISO and the PX) that are ultimately tasked with implementing this Settlement Agreement, along with their directors, officers, employees and consultants.
+As with previous settlements filed and approved in these proceedings, the circumstances of the Settlement Agreement make it necessary to hold harmless the market operators (i.e., the ISO and the PX) that are ultimately tasked with implementing the Settlement Agreement, along with their directors, officers, employees and consultants.
 Therefore, in any order approving this Settlement Agreement, the Commission should state that the ISO, along with its directors, officers, employees and consultants, will be held harmless with respect to the settlement and accounting activities that it will have to perform in order to implement the Settlement Agreement, and that neither the ISO, nor its directors, officers, employees or consultants, will be responsible for recovering any funds disbursed pursuant to the Settlement Agreement, which are subsequently required to be repaid.
-As noted above, the Commission has already approved hold harmless language for the ISO and the PX in the context of the California Parties' settlements with a number of entities.
-The factors that justified
+The Commission has already approved hold harmless language for the ISO and the PX in the context of the California Parties' settlements with a number of entities.
+The factors that justified holding the ISO and PX harmless with respect to the implementation of these other settlements apply equally to the instant Settlement Agreement.